eshanking/seascapes_figures/README.md

 3. Open and run desired experiment file (experiments/experiment_file.py)
 4. Open figure_code and run desired figure function (make_fig) with experiment info path as the path to the relevant
    experiment info file (found in the results folder)
-5. Figures are saved to the figure folder.
+5. Figures are saved to the figures folder.